Ralph Campbell Sr.: Career

+Later life and legacy

+On May 12, 1983, Campbell suffered a heart attack while working at Andrew's congressional office in Cary and was taken to Wake Medical Center in Raleigh for treatment.
+On May 15, 1983, while in the hospital, he suffered an additional heart attack and died shortly thereafter.
+A requiem was held for him at St. Ambrose Church in Raleigh three days later.
+His body was subsequently buried at the Raleigh National Cemetery.

-After his death in 1983, he was commemorated in a joint resolution by the North Carolina General Assembly.
+After his death he was commemorated in a joint resolution by the North Carolina General Assembly.
 His wife died in 2004.
-They are buried at Raleigh National Cemetery.
 In 2005, he and his wife were inducted into the Raleigh Hall of Fame.